NA7KR/ajhstn.github.io/_posts/2016-05-23-securitygroup-auditing.md

 ```
 At this point we have the full report saved in the $report variable.
 This could easily be output to the screen if you so desire.
 Because it is a PSObject you can also futher filter, sort, select etc.

-If you want to continue and produce an HTML email lets go.
+If you want to continue and produce an HTML email, keep reading.

 This sets up a basic mobile friendly html email skeleton.